guangzhengli/gh-qpr/README.md

 It will create a pull request with labels quickly to the origin/current-branch based on current branch.

+It will create a new branch with rondom uuid name and push it to remote. then create a PR and auto merge.
+Finally, it will delete the local and origin branch, go back to the original branch and pull the latest code.

 The default labels are empty.
 You can change it by setting the environment variable `gh_qpr_labels`.

-It will create a new rondom branch and push it to remote. then create a pr and delete the local and origin branch.
-Finally, it will go back to the original branch.

 ## 1. Install the gh command